MoffySky/wyvern-ui/README.md

 data and communities can take back control from large-scale corporations.

 ## How to use
+For now the app is to be treated as early development but you are free to try it out!

 We recommend using Wyvern using the official app.
 You can use it [Here](https://wyvrn.app/wyvern).

 ## Contrubuting